Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 > Note: Do not use comment style type hints (`# type: str`).
 Some of our libraries use type comments due to legacy code supporting Python 2, but these will be updated to annotation style.

 A fully annotated signature includes type annotations for all parameters and the return type.
-The type of a parameter should follow the `:` syntax and a default argument can be supplied like in the `credential` parameter above.
+The type of a parameter should follow the `:` syntax and a default argument can be supplied like in the `overwrite` parameter above.
 A return type follows the function def with an arrow `->`, its type, and then closes with `:`.

 It is also possible to add type annotations to variables.
 The syntax follows the same as